Our aim is to create a world where lipreading classes are available to anyone who needs them.

 Watch the video

-Have a look at the video of lipreading students saying what makes life easier for them.
+Watch the video of lipreading students saying what makes life easier for them.
 These are the sort of tips you learn in classes.
-Go to our Find a Lipreading Class section to find a class near you.
+Go to our Find Lipreading Classes section to find a class near you.
 Read the Managing Hearing Loss section – there is sure to be something of use.